Ripplingsnake12/All-in-one-TDP-RGB-FAN-control/Dual boot setup.md

 - Select Manual partitioning.

- - Create a new partition with the following:
+ - Create a new partition in free space you created in windows with the following:
 Size: 2048MiB
 Filesystem: FAT32
 Mount point: /boot